la2050/challenge/_2021/connect/shared-studios-la-portal.md

   conversations will become a summary report and proposal on how to make LA a more resilient, inclusive, and vibrant place to live.
 We will also compile recorded oral histories to turn into one or more series of videos.
-Approximately how many people will be directly impacted by this proposal?: '1000' Approximately how many people will be indirectly impacted by this proposal?: '100000' Please describe the broader impact of your proposal.: >- Impact on Environment and Physical Space: The LA_Portal will temporarily reshape existing public spaces by serving as a pop-up resource where people can gather in small groups while flexibly modeling responsible and integrate
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100000' Describe how Los Angeles County will be different if your work is successful.: >- Impact on Environment and Physical Space: The LA_Portal will temporarily reshape existing public spaces by serving as a pop-up resource where people can gather in small groups while flexibly modeling responsible and integrate